ph04/LED-music-visualizer/README.md

 I'll attach the whole circuit aswell.

 In the `src/leds.ino` I didn't use the library that Devon used, instead I used the Adafruit Neopixel library, which is downloadable directly from the Arduino IDE.

+In the given file, by default lower sound means white, instead higher sound means red.